Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 * What would you do if you see an abuser ingame?
   * If you see an abuser you should either modcall, create a report ticket, or notify a high rank.

-**Speaker:** You will have 3 minutes to answer the questions.
-Crouch once you have answered the questions.
-If you did not get a private message say PTS.
+**Speaker:** You will have 3 minutes to answer these questions.
+Once you have answered, please crouch.
+If you did not get a private message, let me know with PTS.

 > `[Wait 3 Minutes]`

 **Speaker:**
-The time for questions is now up and I will now state the correct answers.
-If you have not yet answered you have failed this phase.
+The time for questions is up, and I will now state the correct answers.
+If you have not answered, then you have failed this phase.

 `[State the correct answers]`

-Any answers similar will count as correct.
+Any similar answers will be counted as correct.
 Everybody please stand up.

 ---